Trinity High School (Louisville): Campus

 Other buildings on the Trinity Campus include the Communication Arts Center, which holds Convocation Hall, and the Trinity Theatre.

 Student body

 Demographics

 The ethnic makeup of Trinity's student body was classified in 2015 by the United States Department of Education as being "overwhelmingly white", with 7.7% of students being African American.
 Other minorities include Asians (0.7%), Hispanic (1.3%), and students identifying as mixed race (4.7%).
 All minority students make up a combined 11.2% of the student body.

 Athletics

-The Trinity Athletics Department participates in 14 KHSAA sanctioned sports and KSHAA sports activities.
-Trinity also participates in five club sports.
+The Trinity Athletics Department participates in 16 KHSAA sanctioned sports and KSHAA sports activities.
+Trinity also participates in two club sports.

+Football

+Trinity Shamrocks' football program is statistically the most successful high school football program in Kentucky.
+The team annually hosts a roster of nearly 100 student-athletes, The 29 state championships are the most in the Kentucky High School Athletic Association's history and the program's 600-plus wins put them at the top among programs statewide.

+The program has eight undefeated seasons, a state record 50-game winning streak from 1988 to 1991, and four Mr. Kentucky Football award winners in Keith Calvin (1973), Jeff Brohm (1989), brother Brian Brohm (2003), and James Quick (2012).
+The team has also won three consecutive titles on three separate occasions, first in 1988 to 1990, then again in 2001 to 2003 and then four consecutive seasons from 2005 to 2008.
+Trinity plays their home games on Father Harry Jansing Field in R.W.
+Marshall Stadium.

+On December 8, 2007, Trinity sealed the first-ever 6A championship under the newly established class system that implemented six classes instead of the previous four.
+Trinity has now won a title in each of the 3A, 4A and 6A classifications, with the most recent coming in December 2024.
+Success in 2010 and 2011 saw Trinity finish within the top 15 in national polls for the first time in consecutive seasons.
+At the end of the 2011 season, the Shamrocks were named "National Champions" by Rivals.com and Sports Illustrated, among others.